All Episodes

 Boeing, yes.

-And with also a couple of workers, scientists that worked with me.
+And with also a couple of workers, scientists that worked with me, we set this laboratory up yet again.

 It went through many different moves prior to that.

-And on this run, I incorporated microwave technology and more advanced Tesla systems, and also more advanced electrostatic systems.
+And on this run, I incorporated microwave technology and more advanced Tesla systems and also more advanced electrostatic systems.

 I mean, after all, a wrench, for example, a solid metal wrench at the beginning of this video just takes off and flies up out of camera range.

-Well, this particular location, there was many different other locations, but this one was in a sub-basement of a large building.
+This particular location, there was many different other locations, but this one was in a sub-basement of a large building.

 Okay.

-We were trying to find target areas, and we found this particular target area to be extremely active.
+And we were trying to find target areas, and we found this particular target area to be extremely active.

 Take the wrench, for example.